Brian Rolle: Toronto Argonauts

 On May 14, 2015, Rolle signed with the Toronto Argonauts of the Canadian Football League.
-On February 4, 2016, Rolle retired from Canadian Football.
+He retired on February 4, 2016.

 Personal

 Rolle is a distant cousin of former Arizona Cardinals defensive back Antrel Rolle, former Tennessee Titans defensive back Samari Rolle, and former Tennessee Titans defensive back Myron Rolle.
 He is also related to former Cincinnati Bengals wide receiver Chad Johnson.
 Rolle is a native of Immokalee, Florida.